 Angel of Harlem, 2272 Frederick Douglass Blvd and W 122nd St

-While five-year-old restaurant Angel of Harlem is better known for its DJ-driven bottomless brunches, its "Harlem State of Mind" sign is a perennial favorite photo op.
+While Angel of Harlem is better known for its bottomless brunches, its "Harlem State of Mind" sign is one of its decorative draws.

 253 W 125th between Adam Clayton Powell Jr and Frederick Douglass Blvds

-The Apollo Theater isn't just a New York City landmark, it's also on the National Register of Historic Places–meaning its iconic sign, the most celebrated in all of Harlem, is here to stay.
+The Apollo Theater isn't just a New York City landmark, it's also on the National Register of Historic Places—meaning its red neon sign, the most celebrated in all of Harlem, is here to stay.

-So many of Harlem's streets have famous names, but the corner of 125th Street and Lenox Avenue is a nexus of the best.
+So many of Harlem's streets are named after inspirational Black leaders and artists, but the corner of 125th Street and Lenox Avenue are where two of the neighborhood's most famous meet.

 Park Avenue and E 125th Street